anton-bregolas/sf-lab03-slider/README.md

 ==================================================================
 TO DO:

-- Mobile version of the slider.
+- Further testing to optimize mobile version of the slider.
+- Slideshow pause behavior and/or button for mobile version.

 ## DONE